-- 3. Number of Availability Zones (m)-number of availability zones.
-The default is set to 3.
+- 3. Number of Availability Zones (m) The default is set to 3.
 Choose from the dropdown to change the number.
 The minimum is 2. - 4.
-Availability zones (m)-select a zone from the dropdown.
+Availability zones (m) select a zone from the dropdown.
 The list is based on the region of the instance.
-The number of zones must match the number of zones Number of Availability Zones.

-5. Allowed external access CIDR (m)-range of IP address allowed to access the cluster.
-Addresses that are not in this range are will not be able to access the cluster.
+The number of zones must match the number of zones Number of Availability Zones. - 5.
+Allowed external access CIDR (m) range of IP addresses allowed to access the cluster.
+Addresses that are not in this range are not able to access the cluster.
+Contact your IT manager/network administrator if you are not sure what to fill in here.